 4. Click on the Page to place the output.

-ProcessQVariables from line 5, then press Calculate.
+ProcessQVariables from line 5 in the Code panel, then press Calculate.

 7. OPTIONAL: If you have more than a million table cells, you will receive the following error message: